dekoder/secframe/content/redforest/phase1/paws/_index.md

 +++
 title = "Privileged Access Workstations" description = "Ask the details you need to know to deploy PAWs in Active Directory.
-Find out where to begin." image = 'images/pawfig2.jpg' date = 2020-11-01T15:36:24-05:00 weight = 20 pre = "2. " draft = true
+Find out where to begin." image = 'images/pawfig1.jpg' date = 2020-11-01T15:36:24-05:00 weight = 20 pre = "2. " draft = false
 +++

 ## What is a Privileged Access Workstation - PAW